MetaMask/metamask-mobile/README.md

     -   _MetaMask Only:_ To create production builds, you need to install Google Play Licensing Library via the SDK Manager in Android Studio.
 -   Install the Android NDK (version `21.4.7075529`), via [Android Studio](https://developer.android.com/studio)'s SDK Manager.
     - Go to Preferences > Appearance & Behavior > System Settings > Android SDK
+        - Shortcut: Selecting `More Actions` > `SDK Manager` from the "Welcome to Android Studio" page will also bring you here.
     - Select `SDK Tools` tab
     - Locate `NDK (Side-by-side)` option in the tools list
     - Check `Show Package Details` option below the tools list to show available versions
     - Check NDK version `21.4.7075529`
-    - Click "OK" to download
+    - Click "Apply" or "OK" to download
 -   Linux only:
     -   Ensure that you have the `secret-tool` binary on your machine.
         -   Part of the [libsecret-tools](https://launchpad.net/ubuntu/bionic/+package/libsecret-tools) package on Debian/Ubuntu based distributions.